 - Commitment: Do you want to commit to this for the next 20 years — or possibly longer?

-See below for more detail on all these questions.
+See below for more details on all these questions.

 Having Children as a Situation vs Job